michligtenberg2/j3-flasher-travelbot/README.md

    python flash.py
    ```

-The GUI shows progress in a log window and also writes all actions to `flasher.log`.
+The GUI shows progress in a log window and writes actions to `flasher.log`.
+Root-specifieke stappen worden vastgelegd in `root.log`.
 The interface includes buttons to check devices and tools, flash only the recovery or the full ROM, reboot the phone, view or clear the log file, and open a help window with detailed instructions.
 When Heimdall is missing on Linux, the application can run `sudo apt install heimdall-flash` for you after confirmation.

 ## Preparing the Phone